iamjuni/CnCRenegadeDecompilation/README.md

 ## License

-This repository and its contents are licensed under the WTFPL license, with additional terms applied.
+This repository and its contents are licensed under the GPL v3 license, with additional terms applied.
 Please see [LICENSE.md](LICENSE.md) for details.